lammps/lammps/doc/src/fix_polarize.rst

 each interface particle has a normal unit vector pointing from the silica medium to water.
 The dielectric difference along the normal vector is then 78 - 4 = 74,
 the mean dielectric value is (78 + 4) / 2 = 41.
 Each boundary element
-also has its area and the local mean curvature (which is used by these fixes for computing a correction term in the local electric field).
+also has its area and the local mean curvature, which is used by these fixes for computing a correction term in the local electric field.
 To model charged interfaces, the interface particle will have a non-zero charge value, coming from its area and surface charge density.

 For non-interface particles such as atoms and charged particles, the interface normal vectors, element area, and dielectric mismatch are irrelevant.
-Their local dielectric value is used to rescale their actual charge when computing the Coulombic interactions.
-For instance, for a cation carrying a charge of +2 (in charge unit) in an implicit solvent with dielectric constant of 40 would have actual charge of +2, and a local dielectric constant value of 40.
+Their local dielectric value is used to rescale their given charge when computing the Coulombic interactions.
+For instance, to simulate a cation carrying a charge of +2 (in simulation charge units) in an implicit solvent with a dielectric constant of 40, the cation's charge should be set to +2/40 = +0.05 and its local dielectric constant property (defined in the :doc:`atom_style dielectric <atom_style>`) should be set to 40.
+This will produce the proper force for any :doc:`pair_style <pair_style>` with the dielectric suffix.
-It is assumed that the particles cannot pass through the interface during the simulation so that its local dielectric constant value does not change.
+As noted in :doc:`pair_style <pair_dielectric>`, the charge (+0.05) will be scaled by the local dielectric constant (40) to produce the appropriate charge (+2) during force computation.
+It is assumed that the particles cannot pass through the interface during the simulation because the value of the local dielectric constant property does not change.

 There are some example scripts for using these fixes with LAMMPS in the ``examples/PACKAGES/dielectric`` directory.
 The README file